rubyworks/hashery/README.md

 Licensed under the *BSD-2-Clause* license.

-See COPYING.md file for further details.
+See LICENSE.txt file for further details.

 Some libraries included in the Hashery have special copyrights attributing specific authors.
 Please see each library script for